Regional food specialties

 Gosse's Wisconsin Tavern located in a historical building along the railroad tracks

 I only had time for a quick brew as I waited for my sandwich and although daytime hasn't prevented bars in Wisconsin from being packed, it was quiet on my visit.
 Gosse's started out as a drive thru in a tiny building popular for their broaster chicken, brats and steak sandwiches.
 The place was lost in the "Great flood of Sheboygan" in 1998.
 After taking a little time off the husband and wife team couldn't live without being in the restaurant biz and opened the tavern in the old hotel in town.
 Nice place inside and I could see this being my usual Friday night dinner and drinks stop if I lived in Sheboygan.
 The cheesesteak sandwich is a restaurant steak with some WI cheddar served on a hard roll with lots of butter.

 Looks pretty plain and usual from the outside but those restaurant steaks are great as are the local cheddar and hard rolls.
 Like everything else they go heavy on the butter but they use raw onions which worked well with pickles, mustard and patty.
 Next time I'll give some other stuff a try including another local specialty, torte's, Gosse's are homemade by the owners mom and they offer up to 20 flavors, I forgot to try one this time around.

 Of course no trip to Sheboygan is complete without a stop at Miesfeld's.
-Your going to want to bring a cooler and when you do remember your going to want a big one, not a small.
+You're going to want to bring a cooler and when you do remember you're going to want a big one, not a small.
 There's so much selection at this wonderland of wurst.